Rangpur Division

+[rɔŋpuɾ bibʱag]) is a first-level administrative division of Bangladesh.
+It covers the northernmost part of the country with a population of about 18 million inhabitants within an area of 16184.99 km2.
+Rangpur Division shares borders with the Rajshahi and Mymensingh divisions.
+It is also bordered by the Indian states of West Bengal, Assam and Meghalaya and separated from Bhutan and Nepal by the Siliguri Corridor, and from China by the Indian state of Sikkim.
+Rangpur City is the administrative headquarter and the largest city.
+Rangpur Division includes the Teesta and Jamuna rivers.

+The Rangpur division consists of eight districts.
+There are 58 upazilas or subdistricts under these eight districts.
+The major cities of Rangpur Division are Rangpur, Dinajpur, and Saidpur.

+History

 Mansingh, commander of Emperor Akbar, conquered part of Rangpur in 1575.
 Rangpur came completely under the Mughal empire in 1686.
 Mughalbasa and Mughalhat of Kurigram district still bear marks of the Mughal rule in the region.
 During the Mughal rule part of Rangpur was under the sarkar of Ghoraghat, and part under the sarkar of Pinjarah.
-Rangapur Ghoraghat has been mentioned in the Riyaz-us-Salatin.
+Ghoraghat has been mentioned in the Riyaz-us-Salatin.
 During the early period of the company rule Fakir-Sannyasi Rebellion and peasant rebellion were held in Rangpur.

 Administrative divisions

-Rangpur Division was formed by taking 8 northern districts of Rajshahi Division.
-Now it has 8 Districts, 58 Upazilas, 1 City Corporation, 21 Pourasavas and 536 Union councils.
+Rangpur Division has 8 Districts, 58 Upazilas, 1 City Corporation, 21 Pourasavas and 536 Union councils.

 Demographics

-According to the 2011 census, the total population of Rangpur Division is 15,787,758 and population density is 980/km2.
-51.18% of total population is male, and 48.82% is female.
-Bengali's are the majority community.
-Notable native ethnic groups are Santal, Munda, Oraon, Rajbanshi including Kaibarta and Koch.
-Most of the people of Rangpur Division are Muslims.
-Hindus are a large minority whereas a small number of adherents of Christianity and other religions are also seen.
+According to the 2022 census, Rangpur Division has a total population of 17,610,956, with a population density of 1088/km2.

+The majority of the population are Muslims, comprising 86.51%, followed by Hindus at approximately 12.98%.
+A small percentage of the population adheres to Christianity and other religions.

+Bengalis are the largest ethnic community with some other small native ethnic groups including the Santal, Munda, Oraon, and Rajbanshi including Kaibarta and Koch etc.

+In comparison, the 2011 census recorded a total population of 15,787,758, with a population density of 980/km2.
+At that time, males made up 51.18% of the population, while 48.82% was female.